RomanChuchev/RomanChuchev/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"/> Hello Everyone!

-## :woman_technologist:💻 My name is Roman.
+## :man_technologist: My name is Roman.
 I am a beginner Frontend Developer

 _I like the front-end - it's a creative process without limits that combines design and application development.
 I study front-end development and do my best to gain new knowledge and competencies.
 I really like what I do, because it's so fun and interesting!_